-Engagement, social connection and trusting relationships that are built on respect and positive regard
+Engagement, social connection & trusting relationships that are built on respect & positive regard

 Communities and societies provide resources which are key to facilitating resilience - being part of a social group is protective and can help people overcome adverse events.
 However, after events that are frightening such as a global pandemic and social distancing, communities and school communities can change.
-School provides a community of care for children and young people and it is through the relationships that they have with friends and teachers that they can begin to recover from and make sense of the events.
+School provides a community of care for children and it is through the relationships that they have with friends and education setting staff that they can begin to recover from and make sense of the events.

-Some children and young people (and staff) come to school for normality.
+Some children (and staff) come to school for normality.
 They don't want to have to talk or think about sad or frightening things that have happened as a result of the pandemic but would rather have a normal school day of learning and play.
 Being sad and dealing with the emotions and consequences takes a lot of energy and head space.
-Not talking about what happened doesn't mean that the child or young person isn't thinking about it or is being unusually avoidant.
-It's important to take our cues from the child or young person and for them to know there is no one right reaction.
+Not talking about what happened doesn't mean that the child isn't thinking about it or is being unusually avoidant.
+It's important to take our cues from the child and for them to know there is no one right reaction.
 It's okay to ask them quietly what their preference is.

-For many children and young people, their teachers and supportive adults in their educational settings are adults in whom they can confide and ask difficult questions.
-Many children and young people express the view that they don't want to upset their parents or carers or further stress them by asking questions or saying that they are struggling.
-This is when a trusted relationship with an adult at school will allow the child or young person to gain the help and support they need.
+For some children, their key worker / teacher is an adult in whom they can confide and ask difficult questions.
+Many children express the view that they don't want to upset their parents or further stress them by asking questions or saying that they are struggling.
+This is when a trusted relationship with an adult will allow the child to gain the help and support they need.